Catallactic/catallactic-site/docs/litepaper.md

 ### 2.3.
 Representative Money Lifecycle

+This section will describe the stages of a CryptoCommodity from the point that is exposed to the market.

 #### 2.3.1.
 Fundraising

 Most of real economy projects require an initial investment in infrastructure and physical tools.
-This is a blocking aspect for many project that never see the light because funding limitations.
-To overcome this drawbacks, nothing prevents a CryptoCommodities issuer of launching an initial fundraising campaign and get the initial funding to launch his project.
+This is a entry barrier for many project that never see the light because funding limitations.
+To overcome this drawback, nothing prevents a CryptoCommodities issuer of launching an initial fundraising campaign and get the initial funding to launch his project.
+In this initial stage, the CryptoCommodity would be working as Utility Token.

 The number of token units pre-mited in advance for seed investors, their expected profit as well as the vesting periods must be configured by the CryptoCommodity issuer.
 Configuration data and best practices must be provided to the issuer with experience from previous benchmarks.
 This is however and optinal stage and the issuer could skip pre-miting fundraising tokens.

 #### 2.3.2.
 Capturing Subjective Value